OrthoDex/Heroku-Flock-Integration/PRIVACY.md

 ## Does the Application collect precise real time location information of the device?

-This Application does not collect precise information about the location of your Slack client.
+This Application does not collect precise information about the location of your Flock client.

 ## Do third parties see and/or have access to information obtained by the Application?